errantspark/superluminal/README.md

 # superluminal
 ### `C<-`
 Superluminal is a minimal node based wiki.
 It's intended to be very hackable, and simple while still having some super neat features.
 It's designed as a single user application and with that in mind leaves it up to the user to secure things.
 Don't ever run this on a public IP.
-Deleting your `~` is something **edigint** a wiki file can potentially do (though not by accident, you'd really have to try).
-All foot guns are intentionally left in on this one.
+If you try hard enough Superluminal can delete your whole `~` as result of simply **editing** a wiki `*.md` because it allows you to inline js that's executed on the server.
+All foot guns are intentionally left in on this one fam.

 ## Features
  - a decent markdown wiki